 - 1. This policy will be used to review the continuance or discontinuance of programs. - 2.
 Definition of Program.
 For purposes of this document, a Program is defined as an organized sequence or grouping of courses or other educational activities leading to a defined objective such as a major, degree, certificate, job-direct certificate, job career goal, license, the acquisition of selected knowledge or skills, or transfer to another institution of higher education.
 The term Program also applies to Library Services, Counseling Services, Disability Services, and Special Services, as defined above.
 The scope of the program under consideration will be clearly delineated at the outset of this process. - 3.
-Vocational or occupational programs shall be reviewed every two years.
+Career and Technical programs shall be reviewed every two years.
 (Cal.
 Educ.
 Code § 78016.)
+Career and Technical programs not meeting District or legal standards are to be terminated by the Governing Board.
 All other programs shall be subject to the program review process according to the College's Program Review schedule, except when continued with qualification within the program discontinuance process. - 4.
 Role of Curriculum Committee.
 The Curriculum Committee, a committee of the Academic Senate, must have a fundamental and integral role in any discussion of program continuance or discontinuance, recognizing the district's policy to consult collegially with the Academic Senate in academic matters as set forth in Title 5 Section 53200(C) and Section 53203 and as stated in Board Policy 2005. - 5.
 Conditions for Discontinuance.
-The following conditions may cause a program to be recommended to the Curriculum Committee for discontinuance: - Program Review and Analysis trends - Changes in demand in the workforce - Changes in requirements from transfer institutions
+The following conditions may cause a program to be recommended to the Curriculum Committee for discontinuance:

+- Program Review and Analysis trends

+- Changes in demand in the workforce

+- Changes in requirements from transfer institutions

-- Availability of human resources - Budget concerns
+- Availability of human resources

+- Budget concerns